 E-Commerce Drivers and Inhibitors

-The success and failure of Philippine e-commerce hinge on the factors enumerated in the UNCTAD report which is internet capabilities, credit card penetration, domestic servers or postal service capabilities.
-While these are macro factors that should be improved by the government, there are a lot of specific factors that should be considered by the private sector.
+The success and failure of Philippine e-commerce hinge on the factors enumerated in the UNCTAD report, which are internet capabilities, credit card penetration, domestic servers or postal service capabilities.
+While these are macro factors that the government should improve, there are a lot of specific factors that the private sector should consider.

 The following factors in this topic should concern small and big e-commerce players to improve not only the probability of their e-commerce ventures but also the improvement of the e-commerce industry as well.
 Bill Anckar listed and briefly explained the most commonly beneficial and detrimental factors (directly quoted from the study):

 Accessibility and convenience.
-The possibility to shop anytime, from anywhere is the most obvious and most commonly cited advantage of e-commerce, and was found to be the most important perceived consumer benefit of Internet shopping in empirical studies by Jarvenpaa and Todd (1996- 1997) and Kangis and Rankin (1996).
+The possibility to shop anytime, from anywhere is the most prominent and most commonly cited advantage of e-commerce and was found to be the most important perceived consumer benefit of Internet shopping in empirical studies by Jarvenpaa and Todd (1996- 1997) and Kangis and Rankin (1996).

 Global choice.
 Since the boundaries of e-commerce are not defined by geography or national borders, consumers will benefit from a wide selection of vendors and products – including a wider availability of hard-to-find products (Benjamin & Wigand 1995, Hoffman et al. 1995, Alba et al. 1997).

 Online delivery.
-For digital products, the whole commercial cycle, including distribution, can be conducted via a network, providing instant access to products immediately when a need arises.
+For digital products, the whole commercial cycle, including distribution, can be conducted via a network, providing instant product access immediately when a need arises.

 Test and trial online.
-Digital products can be tested over the Internet prior to making purchase decisions, reducing uncertainty.
+Digital products can be tested over the Internet before making purchase decisions, reducing uncertainty.

 Possibilities for comparison shopping.
-By allowing consumers to shop in many places and conduct quick comparisons of offerings and prices (Hoffman et al. 1995, Hart et al. 2000), Internet marketplaces have the ability to reduce search costs for price and product information (Bakos 1998, Strader & Shaw 1999, Rowley 2000, Bhatt & Emdad 2001).
+By allowing consumers to shop in many places and conduct quick comparisons of offerings and prices (Hoffman et al. 1995, Hart et al. 2000), Internet marketplaces can reduce search costs for price and product information (Bakos 1998, Strader & Shaw 1999, Rowley 2000, Bhatt & Emdad 2001).
 Access to extensive information.
-An important consumer benefit is the access to greater amounts of dynamic information to support queries for consumer decision-making (Hoffman et al. 1995, Alba et al. 1997).
+An important consumer benefit is an access to more dynamic information to support queries for consumer decision-making (Hoffman et al. 1995, Alba et al. 1997).

 Privacy and anonymity.
-The Internet has the potential to offer consumers benefits with respect to a partial, or even a total privacy and anonymity/pseudonymity (Parsons 2002) throughout the purchasing process.
+The Internet can offer consumers benefits concerning partial or even total privacy and anonymity/pseudonymity (Parsons 2002) throughout the purchasing process.

 Competitive prices.
-By embracing e-commerce consumers may benefit from price reductions as a result of increased competition as more suppliers are able to compete in an electronically open marketplace (Turban et al. 1999), as a result of reduced selling prices due to a reduction in operational/transaction costs (Brynjolfsson & Smith 2000), and manufacturers internalizing activities traditionally performed by intermediaries (Benjamin & Wigand 1995).
+By embracing e-commerce, consumers may benefit from price reductions as a result of increased competition as more suppliers can compete in an electronically open marketplace (Turban et al. 1999), as a result of reduced selling prices due to a reduction in operational/transaction costs (Brynjolfsson & Smith 2000), and manufacturers internalizing activities traditionally performed by intermediaries (Benjamin & Wigand 1995).

 Availability of personalized offerings.
-Consumers can benefit from IT-enabled opportunities for personalized interactions and one-to-one relationships with companies, which allow for products, services and Web content to be customized more easily (cf. Peppers & Rogers 1999, Brown 2000).
+Consumers can benefit from IT-enabled opportunities for personalized interactions and one-to-one relationships with companies, allowing products, services and Web content to be customized more easily (cf. Peppers & Rogers 1999, Brown 2000).

 The social nature of the purchasing process.
-Since consumers differ in their social disposition, many customers may find an impersonal purchasing situation desirable for social reasons or simply because they find the verbal contact with a seller time-consuming.
-Moreover, the lack of physical sellers creates a sales setting where there is virtually no pressure to buy (Zellweger 1997).
+Since consumers differ in their social disposition, many customers may find an impersonal purchasing situation desirable for social reasons or simply because they find verbal contact with a seller time-consuming.
+Moreover, the lack of physical sellers creates a sales setting with virtually no pressure to buy (Zellweger 1997).